wamp-proto/wamp-proto/spec/README.md

 ![alt text](figure/pubsub_subscribe1.png "PubSub: Subscribing and Unsubscribing")

-A client may subscribe to zero, one or more topics, and clients publish to topics without knowledge of subscribers.
+A *Subscriber* may subscribe to zero, one or more topics, and a *Publisher* publishes to topics without knowledge of subscribers.

-Upon subscribing to a topic via the `SUBSCRIBE` message, a *Subscriber* will be receiving asynchronous events published to the respective topic by *Publishers*.
+Upon subscribing to a topic via the `SUBSCRIBE` message, a *Subscriber* will receiving any future asynchronous events published to the respective topic by *Publishers*.

 A subscription lasts for the duration of a session, unless a *Subscriber* opts out from a previously established subscription via the `UNSUBSCRIBE` message.

+#### SUBSCRIBE

-A *Subscriber* communicates it's interest in a topic to a *Broker* by sending a `SUBSCRIBE` message:
+A *Subscriber* communicates its interest in a topic to a *Broker* by sending a `SUBSCRIBE` message:

     [SUBSCRIBE, Request|id, Options|dict, Topic|uri]